Seafood-Globalization-Lab/exploreARTIS/README.md

 # exploreARTIS

 The `exploreARTIS` R package provides functions for filtering and visualizing trade and consumption data from the ARTIS (Aquatic Resource Trade In Species) database.
 This package is designed to facilitate a streamlined investigation and visualization of the ARTIS database.
+Most functions are wrappers for `ggplot2::ggplot()` and can accept additional grobs to further customize the figures, with the exception of `exploreARTIS::plot_sankey()` which is based on

 ## Installation